• Skip to primary navigation

 1. Point out other children’s emotions when you see them.

 Even young children are very aware when other kids get hurt or are upset.
 Does your child notice or seem concerned when she hears another child crying?
 Use this as a learning opportunity–talk to your child about how the other child might be feeling.
-Why is that little boy sad?
+For example, you could ask, “Why is that little boy sad?
 Do you think he is sad or angry?
-What do you do when you are sad?
+What do you do when you are sad?”

 2. Books can teach lessons.

 Kids tend to notice small details about social skills and perspective-taking in books that we might miss.
-They often ask things like, “why is that bear sad?” or “why is that girl laughing.”
+They often ask things like, “Why is that bear sad?” or “Why is that girl laughing.”
 Take advantage of these situations and explain the emotions you are seeing in the story.
 Check out this online bookshelf for resources on toddler emotional development.

 3. Talk about emotions at home.

 Parents have mixed feelings about showing too much emotion in front of kids.
 We sometimes like to put up a “strong front” and not let our kids see us cry or feel sad.
-I think there is some value to this–we don’t want to burden our kids with issues that may not be appropriate for their developmental level.
+I think there is some value to this—we don’t want to burden our kids with issues that may not be appropriate for their developmental level.
 However, I don’t think it’s burdensome to let our kids see us as emotional beings from time to time.
-When we experience the loss of loved one or are worried about a friend, our kids will probably notice our change in mood.
+When we experience the loss of a loved one or are worried about a friend, our kids will probably notice our change in mood.
 If they ask, you can take the time to explain why you are sad (in kid-appropriate terms).
 This might give them a bit more insight and empathy for your feelings and those of others.

 4. Focus on setting boundaries on behavior, not emotions.